Postcolonial Literature and Human Rights; Memory Studies; Contemporary Literature

 Tel: 310.825.4173 / Fax: 310.267.4339 / E-mail

 B.A., Yale University

 C. Phil, UCLA, 2020

-Dissertation: Human Rights and Postcolonial Critique: Narrating Economic and Social Rights in the Contemporary Postcolonial Novel
+Dissertation: The Social Rights Imaginary of the Contemporary Postcolonial Novel

 • Postcolonial Theory / Transnational Studies